calebwatt15/Marketing-Department/README.md

 # Marketing-Department
 USAGE: python marketingDepartment.py

 This will spit out a pair of buzzwords.
 Press enter for a new pair.
-Use these buzzwords to string together super  legit marketing for you oh-so-unique product.
+Use these buzzwords to string together super legit marketing for your oh-so-unique product.

 I.E.
 Our product is the **application leader** in **intensive forensics** related to **intelligence critical** **server denial**.